Missing persons cases along U.S. Route 29 in Virginia: Possible serial killer

-The Route 29 "Stalker"
+Route 29 "Stalker"

 The route 29 stalker was never caught nor identified after over 20 years.
 Police and investigators are still unsure whether the route 29 stalker was Richard Marc Evonitz, the serial killer active in the area around the same time.

-According to witnesses on Route 29, the unidentified stalker would flag down women who appeared to be driving alone.
+According to witnesses on Route 29, an unidentified stalker would flag down women who appeared to be driving alone.
 The incidents reported of the Route 29 stalker occurred between Manassas, Virginia and Charlottesville, Virginia.

 Cases

 Alicia Showalter Reynolds

-Alicia Showalter Reynolds disappeared on her drive to Charlottesville, Virginia to shop with her mother in 1996.
+Alicia Showalter Reynolds disappeared on her drive to Charlottesville, Virginia, to shop with her mother in 1996.
 Sources say Reynolds never made it to her destination.
 Alicia is thought to be the first of many disappearances along U.S. Route 29.

 Police claim Alicia's killer must have known the area in which her body was found.
 Alicia's remains were found in what was said to be the middle of an isolated field that sources claim only a local could have known about in Culpeper County.
 Neighbors of the area say they only found the remains once they noticed vultures circling the area, however, the police stated she was most likely murdered the day she was abducted.
-Originally, officials believe Alicia was a victim of Richard Marc Evonitz, a serial killer active during her disappearance.
+Originally, officials believed Alicia was a victim of Richard Marc Evonitz, a serial killer active during her disappearance.
 This was never confirmed, and Reynolds' case still remains cold today.

 Julianne Williams and Laura "Lollie" Winans

 Julianne Williams, 24, and Laura "Lollie" Winans, 26, were found dead at their campsite in Shenandoah National Park in May 1996.
+In June 2024, a deceased convicted rapist from Ohio, Walter "Leo" Jackson Sr., was identified as a suspect based on DNA testing, but was not considered a suspect for other cases along Route 29.